quantumdude836/BugsDecomp/README.md

 ## Launcher {#launcher}

-A simple command-line utility for starting the game.
-Will eventually be used to inject the DLL containing decompiled code.
+A simple command-line utility for starting the game and injecting the decompilation DLL.

 Launcher options:
 - `/help` - shows launcher help and exits